MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 In this article, we will create an example cluster named Cluster1 that is comprised of four server nodes named Server1, Server2, Server3, and Server4.

 For the stretched cluster scenario, we will use ClusterS1 as the name and use the same four server nodes stretched across sites Site1 and Site2.

+For more information about stretched clusters, see [About stretched clusters](../concepts/stretched-clusters.md).

 ## Before you begin